JurianB/Unity-Multiplayer/README-Photon.md

 This will cause the controls only to work on the owner's machine.
 The only thing is, when shooting these bullets will be instantiated locally.

-Photon has a different way to instantiate object across a network.
+Photon has a different way to instantiate objects across a network.
 So let's change our Instantiate() into this:.

 ```C#